hollyringsak/Resume/README.md

-# Resume
-# Resume attatched with previous work and project experience.
+# Resume attached with previous work and project experience.